 If you think now that mentioned challenges are the only traps of estimating you are way off beam.
 Estimation levels and estimation approaches tricks are only some that are hidden in the bigger exit room of the project.
 You need to unleash from them in given time, budget and/or scope agreed with the Customer or Sponsor.
 Stay tuned some more keys opening traps of estimations coming soon.

-Certified Project Manager leading complex cross functional projects within business environment.
-Currently managing IT projects, having experience in innovation and transformation, HR with focus on improvements, system implementations, transitions, integrations/ splits (M&A), go-to-market.
-After work traveler looking for undiscovered and surprising places in Europe as well as all over the world.
+Delivery Director in an IT company leading a business unit delivering different types of projects for the success of the Clients.
+Certified Project Manager who is considering Project Management as a science and an art.
+Project Manager working in complex cross functional and international environments realizing projects such as innovation and transformation, HR with focus on improvements, system implementations, transitions, integrations/ splits (M&A), go-to-market etc. After work – traveler who is looking for undiscovered and surprising places in Europe as well as all over the world.
 Amateur of macro photography, who likes listening to good music and interesting audiobooks.
 Usually, looking for perfection in the world around.